-Among the participants of the webinar, there were ICDE Ambassadors for the global advocacy of OER and the UNESCO ICDE OER Chairs.
-In total, over 65 registered participants attended the webinar.
-During the webinar, the participants were reported on the outcomes of the Intergovernmental Expert Meeting held at UNESCO Headquarters in May 2019 and discussed the UNESCO OER forthcoming recommendations.
+Speakers at the webinar were ICDE Ambassadors for the global advocacy of OER and the UNESCO ICDE OER Chairs.
+In total, over 65 participants registered.
+During the webinar, the participants discussed the outcomes of the Intergovernmental Expert Meeting held at UNESCO Headquarters in May 2019 and the UNESCO OER recommendations.

 At the webinar, Ms. Svetlana Knyazeva, Chief of the Unit of Digital Pedagogy and Learning Materials of UNESCO IITE, presented the outcomes of the recent global study “Understanding the Impact of OER: Achievements and Challenges” conducted by UNESCO IITE in order to critically review the growth of OER and its potential impact on education systems around the world.